Keisong/KGRecommendation/README.md

 # KGRecommendation

 - data/
--- movie/
+> - movie/
---- item_index2entity_id.txt: the mapping from item indices in the raw rating file to entity IDs in the KG;
+>> - item_index2entity_id.txt: the mapping from item indices in the raw rating file to entity IDs in the KG;
---- kg.txt: knowledge graph file;
+>> - kg.txt: knowledge graph file;
 - src/: implementations of KGCN.
+> - python files

 Dataset used is MovieLens-20m, which contains rating data for multiple movies by multiple users, as well as movie metadata information and user attribute information.
 Mainly four csv files are obtained: links.csv, movies.csv, ratings.csv, tags.csv.
 During pre-processing, the data with rating more than 4 is judged as a sample with a value of 1.
 The negative sampling method in the paper is to sample the same amount of data from the unrated data as a sample with a value of 0.
 The corresponding KG was constructed using Microsoft Satori.
 The following two types of information obtained after preprocessing are used as inputs:
 - rating:    user_ID	item_ID	label